-Story of Fire and Ice – What did we learn from RMS Titanic in Root Cause Analysis?
+Story of Fire and Ice – What did we learn from RMS Titanic in root cause analysis?

 The sinking of RMS Titanic happened over century ago on April 15, 1912 resulting in the deaths of more than 1,500 people, making it one of the most tragic maritime disasters in history.

-Having the most advanced technology of the time and an immense size, the vessel had been marketed as being “Unsinkable”.
+Having the most advanced technology of the time and being an immense size, the vessel had been marketed as being “Unsinkable”.
 The key question still surrounds the cause of the sinking - was it really the iceberg that caused this tragic event?

-Management’s decision to meet strict deadlines and cut corners also played a huge role, as they could not afford any further delays after the Titanic’s sister ship "Olympic" also had incident when it was damaged by British cruiser HMS Hawke off the Isle of Wight.
+Management’s decision to meet strict deadlines and cut corners also played a huge role, as they could not afford any further delays after the Titanic’s sister ship "Olympic" also had an incident when it was damaged by British cruiser HMS Hawke off the Isle of Wight.